AI Visibility Tiers: Legibility, Eligibility, and Extractability

 Answer-first structure.
 Lead with the answer, then support it.
 Content that buries the answer in paragraph four gets passed over for content that leads with it.
 This isn’t stylistic preference — it’s how retrieval systems are built to work.

 Named proprietary frameworks.
 A named concept with a consistent definition across all your content makes you the definitional source.
-The LER framework is an example of this.
+The LEE model is an example of this.
 The Minimum Viable Knowledge Graph is another.
 Without the name, the idea floats unattributed.

 Process architecture.
 Step-by-step sequences, numbered, one sentence per step.
 High surface rate for how-to queries and voice search.